Global AI Regulations Everything You Need to Know

 1. Establish Multi-Jurisdictional AI Governance Policies

 Map your AI systems against regulatory requirements in each jurisdiction where you operate.
-Identify which rules apply based on where AI is developed, deployed, and whose data it processes.
+Identify which rules apply based on where AI is developed and deployed, and on whose data it processes.

 2. Implement Continuous Monitoring and Audit Systems